TIGHEDEV/GitHub-Actions-Exam/index.md

 - You can trigger a webhook event called **repository_dispatch**.
 You will trigger the workflow by making a POST request to the GitHub endpoint: **/repos/{owner}/{repo}/dispatches** with the event names in the request body.
 - You can use conditional keywords by using the **if** statement.
 You will need to use ```${{ <expression> }}``` to tell GitHub to evaluate the statement as an expression rather than a string.
 - If you want to disable a workflow so that you don't have to delete the workflow file then you can do that.

+## Using GitHub Actions to implement CI

+### Using a matrix

+- If you want to test your action on multiple versions of Node then you will need to use a matrix.
+- It is good to separate out the tests and builds to make the logs more clear.
+- Use the matrix command to create the matrix and then call it like a variable in the with command.

+### Artifacts

+- Anything that is produced by a workflow, other than logs, is called an artifact.
+E.g creating a docker container.
+- Uploading an artifact can be done using the **actions/upload-artifact** command, and downloaded from storage using the **actions/download-artifact** comnand.
+- Storing an artifact allows you to preserve it between jobs.
+Each job uses a fresh VM so you need the artifact in storage to be able to call it in multiple jobs.